Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 | ![Light theme](https://raw.githubusercontent.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/master/assets/chart-analytics-light.png) | ![Dark theme](https://raw.githubusercontent.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/master/assets/chart-analytics-dark.png) |

 For use this feature just call the `analytics` method before start mining.
 Read more at: [#96](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/96)
-The chart will be autofreshed each `refresh` minutes.
+The chart will be auto refreshed each `refresh` minutes.
 If you want to connect from one to second machine that have that webpanel you have to use `0.0.0.0` instead of `127.0.0.1`.
 With the `days_ago` arg you can select how many days you want to show by default in your analytics graph.
 ```python
 from TwitchChannelPointsMiner import TwitchChannelPointsMiner
 twitch_miner = TwitchChannelPointsMiner("your-twitch-username")